-The COM200 Modem is a 9600/1200 baud modem employing the Hayes AT command set.
-Its primary use is as a remote site modem connected to a CSI datalogger.
+The COM210 Modem is a 9600 baud phone modem employing the Hayes AT command set.
+Its primary use is as a remote site phone modem connected to a CSI datalogger.
 The modem is powered and enabled by the battery-powered datalogger.
-When not active, the COM200 draws less than 120 $\mu$ A from the datalogger's 12 VDC output.
+When not active, the COM210 draws less than 120 $\mu$ A from the datalogger's 12 VDC output.
+The COM210 is a drop in replacement for the COM200.

-The COM200 is connected to a CSI datalogger by using a 9-pin subminiature D connector cable.
+The COM210 is connected to a CSI datalogger by using a 9-pin subminiature D connector cable.
 This is the same 9-pin CS I/O connection common to all Campbell Scientific products.
 This is not an RS-232 connection.
 Appendix B describes the configuration of this connector.

-The COM200 can be used as an originate modem at the datalogger site.
+The COM210 can be used as an originate modem at the datalogger site.
 To originate a call to the computer, the datalogger is programmed using Instruction 97.
 Instruction 97 is described in detail in the datalogger manual.